sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 >
 >- The name of the SAP BTP destination to your SAP Build Process Automation instance.
 The destination **MUST** be configured with the URL of the entire path of the SAP Build Process Automation [Workflow Instances API](https://api.sap.com/api/SPA_Workflow_Runtime/resource).

->    **For workshops, the destination will be created for you and the name will be provided to you.**.
+>    **For workshops, the destination will be created for you and the name of the destinations will be provided to you**.
 >
 >- The `definitionId` for your specific workflow, which you can find within your trigger in SAP Build Process Automation project.
 You can get this by going to your triggers in the Deployed version of your project, and clicking **View**.